Skip to main content

 Sildenafil and Tadalafil are prescription medications commonly used to help manage erectile dysfunction (ED) and should only be used after you’ve been diagnosed with ED.
 Take them as directed.

-Take Note: Please review the package that comes with your medication and communicate honestly with your provider about any concerns.
+Take Note: Please review the package insert that comes with your medication and communicate honestly with your provider about any concerns.

 Side Effects